tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 }
 ```

-If I had to write a contract like this, and this `donate` would be a critical,
+If I had to write a contract like this, and the `donate` function would be a critical,
 often called flow, I would advocate for going for an `Item<Vec<Addr>>` here.
-Fortunately, it is not the case - the distribution does not have to be linear in
+Fortunately, this is not the case - the distribution does not have to be linear in
 complexity!
 It might sound a bit crazy, as we have to iterate over all receivers
 to distribute funds, but this is not true - there is a pretty nice way to do so
 in constant time, which I will describe later in the book.
 For now, we will